santagoy/san-tagoy-xyz/content/toroidal/_index.md

 ---
-title: Fellow Thought Breeders
+# title: Thought Breeders
-# name: Thought Breeders
+name: Other Cool Folks
 description: |
   A webring of collaborators; artists, writers, developers, and designers who work together and separately, supporting one another.